bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 * An expense is a purchase one would make that will affect one's budget.
 * There will be two relationships tied to an expense, the `budget` it effects, & `category` it belongs to.
-* An expense object can look something like this:
+* An expense object when saved to the database would look something like this:

 ```
 {